-Reversing Africa’s health sector brain drain
+Reversing Africa’s health sector brain drain: surgical training programme

-While countries in sub-Sahara continue to provide government subsidized training to doctors, these investments into medical education are being lost through the emigration of doctors to developed countries.
+One of the problems with Africa’s health sector brain drain is that while countries in sub-Sahara continue to provide government subsidized training to doctors, these investments into medical education are being lost through the emigration of doctors to developed countries.

 The College of Surgeons of East, Central and Southern Africa (COSECSA) indicates that in Sub-Saharan Africa there are just 0.5 surgeons per 100 000 population.